larinhab/FocusTimerChill/readme.md

 ## 💻 Project / Projeto

 Uma aplicação que permite o usuário selecionar o tempo de 5 à 60 minutos e então o timer inicia.
-O usuário pode pausar o timer em qualquer momento, acresentar mais tempo ou diminuir o tempo.
+O usuário pode pausar o timer em qualquer momento, acrescentar mais tempo ou diminuir o tempo.
 A aplicação também conta com temas: padrão, natureza, chuva, fogueira e cafeteria.
 Cada tema tem seu plano de fundo e sua música personalizada, o usuário pode escolher também o tema padrão com ou sem música.

 An application that allows the user to select the time from 5 to 60 minutes and then the timer starts.
 The user can pause the timer at any time, add more time or decrease the time.
 The application also has themes: pattern, nature, rain, bonfire and coffee shop.
 Each theme has its own background and personalized music, the user can also choose the default theme with or without music.